Xdzy-TD/GITREPO-ANALYSER/INTEGRATION_GUIDE.md

 3. Make sure port 18080 is not blocked by firewall
 4. Try compiling with verbose output: `g++ -v ...`
 5. Test each component separately (backend, frontend, API)

----

-## 📝 For Your Presentation

-**Key points to mention:**
-- "We integrated Google's latest Gemini AI API"
-- "Full-stack C++ backend with modern web frontend"
-- "Real-time analysis with 11+ advanced features"
-- "Production-ready CORS support and error handling"
-- "Scalable architecture ready for deployment"

 Good luck! 🎉